jdybuncio/dsi_capstone_1/README.md

 ## Future Exploration / Research
 1. Further explore the coefficients and confidence intervals for interpretation

+2. Supplement Logistic Regression with AB testing

-2. Explore predictive abilities of educational characteristics & outcomes on other social connection statuses, such as "Pstatus," which reflects whether or not the student's parents are living in the same household
+3. Explore predictive abilities of educational characteristics & outcomes on other social connection statuses, such as "Pstatus," which reflects whether or not the student's parents are living in the same household

-2. Take IV/Proxy variable into account so we can generalize the information we've gathered from this evidence regarding these Portuguese high school students' social connectivity and educational outcomes towards larger populations, such as all high school students, or all humans working towards a task.
+4. Take IV/Proxy variable into account so we can generalize the information we've gathered from this evidence regarding these Portuguese high school students' social connectivity and educational outcomes towards larger populations, such as all high school students, or all humans working towards a task.

 ## Citation